ethangela/y_intercept_test/README.md

   - If `current_position` is positive, we long all currently-hold stocks with the current stock price, reducing `current_balance` and resetting `current_position` to 0.
   - If `current_position` is negative, we do nothing.

-- We do not stop the procedure above until `current_balance` is greater than a pre-defined threshold, where a larger threshold indicates a longer time to achieve break-even but a higher potential to earn more.
+- We stop trading this particular stock with the above procedures until the `current_balance` surpasses a pre-defined threshold.
+A higher threshold signifies a lengthier period required to achieve the break-even point, but it also offers the potential for greater earnings.

 ## Future Work